 A country is said to be developed only if it has a very good education system.
 It works towards creating gender equality in all the fields that also comes with respect.

 Even though gender equality is been respected and nurtured in all parts of the world, there are still thousands of doubts raised about having a co-education in schools, colleges etc.

-Here you will find what is meant by coeducation, the importance of the co-education system, the advantages, and disadvantages of co-education.
+For all those people who wonder whether co education is good or bad here you will find all the information about what is meant by coeducation, the importance of the co-education system, the advantages, and disadvantages of co-education.